Where to Stay in Cambridge

 Insider tip: Consider booking punt tours in advance, especially during peak season, or try to haggle for a better price if booking on the day from the banks of the river.

-Safety in Cambridge
+Stay in Central Cambridge

 SafeSolo Female Travel